netscaler/netscaler-k8s-ingress-controller/docs/deploy/multi-cloud-ingress-lb-solution.md

 ## Citrix ADC VPX as ingress and GSLB device for Amazon EKS and Microsoft AKS clusters

-You can deploy the multi-cloud and multi-cluster ingress and load balancing solution with Amazon EKS and Microsoft AKS with Citrix ADC VPX as GSLB and the same Citrix ADC VPX as ingress device too.
+You can deploy the multi-cloud and GSLB solution with Amazon EKS and Microsoft AKS with Citrix ADC VPX as GSLB and the same Citrix ADC VPX as ingress device too.

 To deploy the multi-cloud multi-cluster ingress and load balancing with Citrix ADC VPX as the ingress device, you must complete the following tasks described in the previous sections: